 Put all the ingredients, except the jackfruit and extra lime, in a food processor.
 Blend together until all ingredients are combined.

 Drain the jackfruit and ‘pull’ it apart with your fingers until it is in stringy pieces.
-Put in an oven-proof dish.
+Put in a Tupperware which has a sealed lid.

-Pour the jerk marinade (keeping behind around a third of it for extra sauce later) over the jackfruit and mix in.
+Pour the jerk marinade over the jackfruit and mix in (you can keep behind around a third of it for extra sauce later).

-Put in the fridge for at least an hour for the flavours to sink in.
+Put it in the fridge for an hour, if possible, to let the flavours sink in.

 Heat up the sauce you set aside in a pan.